Close Banner

 Table-service/character meal/casual: $$

-Honorable Mention: Ronto Roasters
+Ronto Roasters

-You won’t find us visiting Hollywood Studios without stopping at Ronto Roasters.
-Famous for the Ronto Wrap, this place has us smackin’ our froggy lips!
+We can't visit Hollywood Studios without making a stop at Ronto Roasters.
+Famous for the Ronto Wrap, just the thought has us smackin’ our froggy lips!
 The Ronto Wrap is a grilled pork sausage, plus a slice of pork in a pita wrap.
 There’s a yummy slaw and a peppercorn sauce that pulls all the flavors together.
-The breakfast version, the Ronto Morning Wrap, is made with eggs, grilled sausage, shredded cheddar and peppercorn sauce in a pita.
-SO GOOD!
-We usually like to wash our Ronto Wraps down with a Surly Sarlacc, which tastes like an adult version of pink lemonade.

 Quick-service: $